 But to us, our dogs, cats, and other pets are our four-legged children.
 They are our little humans.
 Our pets are spoiled over and over again.
 For many pet owners, it is hard to imagine Minnesota law not treating pets like people.
-State law treats pets differently than in the real world.
-Actually, pets are considered property the same as a truck, bank account or kayak.
+The law treats pets as property the same as a truck, bank account, or kayak in a divorce.

 Judges really do not want to have to decide who should get custody of pets.
 They hope the couple can make that decision.
-One way to creatively decide “custody” of the couple’s pets is to create parenting plan specifying who has the pets during the month.
-Some couples have a pet parenting plan that matches their parenting time schedule for their children.
+One way to creatively decide “custody” of the couple’s pets is to create a custody agreement specifying who has the pets during the month.
+Some couples have a pet custody agreement that matches their parenting time schedule for their children.
 This way the children and the pets stay together.

 Divorce impacts who is going to have the pets in the end and it is a highly emotional issue for sure.
 Another option to help heal those wounds is by adopting a new pet.
-There are wonderful animal shelters who have pets looking for a new forever home and this one would be all yours.
+There are wonderful animal shelters that have pets looking for a new forever home and this one would be all yours.